 We encourage communication with our clients.
 In fact, we’ve thrown out the time clocks so you never have to be afraid to call with a quick question.
 Everything we do is billed on a flat-fee, monthly basis, agreed to in advance, so there are never any surprises.

 We have a whole team to serve you.
 When you call our office to ask your quick question, you won’t have to wait hours or days for a phone call back.
 You’ll get your question answered, right away.
-And, if you need to schedule a more in-depth legal or strategic call with your personal lawyer, a call will be scheduled when you're both available and ready for the call so we can make the very best use of your time and not waste your time by leaving voicemail after voicemail back and forth.
+And, if you need to schedule a more in-depth legal or strategic call with your business lawyer, a call will be scheduled when you're both available and ready for the call so we can make the very best use of your time and not waste your time by leaving voicemail after voicemail back and forth.

 And we monitor your business activities on a regular basis (determined by the planning level chosen with our firm) so we can be proactive about ensuring deals are documented, business moves forward, new ideas are protected, new hires have agreements in place and your company is always in order.